Pirates of the Caribbean: On Stranger Tides

-We had to create large-scale photorealistic 3D environments to fill three large blue screens that were the backdrop on set in Greenwich.
-We built complex 3D environments including full CG street builds with detailed period buildings, as well as set and background extensions.
-Atmospheric smoke, smog and fog were added to create an old London feel.
-And extras, shot in stereo against a blue screen, were seamlessly composited to enhance the busy London street.
+Large-scale photorealistic 3D environments were created to fill three massive blue screens which formed the backdrop of the set in Greenwich.
+Complex 3D environments were created, including full CG streets with detailed period buildings.
+Background extensions were combined with atmospheric smoke, smog and fog to give an old London feel.
+Additional elements, shot in stereo against a blue screen, were seamlessly composited to enhance the busy London streets.

-To ensure our pipeline could handle any challenges the stereo files brought, we developed some new proprietary tools.
-These could tackle colour differences between stereoscopic image pairs and respeeds for any given shot.
+Proprietary tools were developed to ensure Cinesite’s pipeline would handle all of the challenges of the stereo files, like colour differences between stereoscopic image pairs and respeeds for given shots.

-We also created Barbossa’s peg leg by replacing the blue sock Geoffrey Rush wore on set with a digital peg leg.
-And watch out for the CG poison dart frog as that was also one of our creations…
+Cinesite also created Barbossa’s peg leg by replacing the blue sock actor Geoffrey Rush wore on set with a digital peg leg.
+And watch out for the CG poison dart frog, which was also one of Cinesite’s creations…